cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

     ![Start](./images/setup_lab/start1.png?raw=true)

-    - Allow about 10 seconds for the instance to start.
+    - Allow about 10 seconds for the instance to start and be in the **Running** state.
     - If needed, click the **Refresh** icon (![Refresh](./images/setup_lab/refresh2.png?raw=true)) in the top-right corner of the EC2 Console to update the instance status information.

 1. Once the instance is running, find and note the **IPv4 Public IP** address of your instance.